Brewers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The moneyline set for this matchup implies the Brewers have a 51.2% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 51.2% chance of pulling out a win.

-- So far this season, Milwaukee and its opponents have hit the over in 25 of its 58 games with a total.
+- Games involving Milwaukee have gone over the total set by oddsmakers in 25 of 59 chances this season.

-- In eight games with a line this season, the Brewers have a mark of 3-5-0 against the spread.
+- The Brewers are 4-5-0 against the spread in their nine games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!